FIWARE/dsba-pdp/README.md

 # DSBA PDP

-MVP implementation of a Policy-Desicion Point, defiend by the [DSBA-MVF](https://hesusruiz.github.io/dsbamvf).
+Implementation of a Policy-Desicion Point, evaluating [Json-Web-Tokens](https://jwt.io/) containing VerifiableCredentials in an DSBA-compliant way.
+It also supports the evaluation in the context of [i4Trust](https://github.com/i4Trust).

 ## Quick start